What are my radon levels, and what do they mean?

 Radon gas occurs everywhere around the world.
 Escaping from the breakdown of uranium in igneous rock and underground water, radon gas seeps up to the earth's surface.
 The gas is odorless, colorless, and tasteless, so it is difficult to detect.

-Still want more information?
+Want more information?
 Check out our radon levels video: